"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 Within six months, Lucy was profitable.
 "I'd never actually run a profitable business before," Coogan admitted, "which is kind of crazy for a decade in entrepreneurship."
 He calls the near-death experience "a great crucible and very fun to be on the other side."

-That phrase — "fun to be on the other side" — tells you everything.
-The suffering gets repackaged as a badge of competence.
+That phrase — "fun to be on the other side" — is worth sitting with.
+There's something very Type 3 about how quickly the pain gets reframed as proof of resilience.
 He never says "that was really hard on my family" or "I struggled with anxiety."
 The closest he gets to vulnerability is admitting he was "very stressed."
 The emotion gets one sentence.
 The recovery gets ten.

 YouTube: The Serendipity Machine